Diablo5G/ELK-Stack-Project/README.md

 We will create a [filebeat-config.yml](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Ansible/filebeat-config.yml) and [metricbeat-config.yml](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Ansible/metricbeat-config.yml) configuration files, after which we will create the Ansible playbook files for both of them.

-Once you have this file on your Ansible container, edit it as specified:
+Once we have this file on our Ansible container, edit it as specified:
 - The username is elastic and the password is changeme.
-- Scroll to line #1106 and replace the IP address with the IP address of your ELK machine. output.elasticsearch:
+- Scroll to line #1106 and replace the IP address with the IP address of our ELK machine. output.elasticsearch:
 hosts: ["10.1.0.4:9200"]
 username: "elastic"
 password: "changeme"
-- Scroll to line #1806 and replace the IP address with the IP address of your ELK machine. setup.kibana:
+- Scroll to line #1806 and replace the IP address with the IP address of our ELK machine. setup.kibana:
 host: "10.1.0.4:5601"
 - Save both files filebeat-config.yml and metricbeat-config.yml into `/etc/ansible/files/`